anktd23/laptop-price-prediction/README.md

     4. Robust Scaling: Scale the values of the variables using the median and interquartile range to make the scaling robust to outliers.
     5. Normalization: Scale the values of the variables to have a sum of one.

-# Since most of the independent variables are not normally distributed we cannot use Standardscaler
-# because most of the feature has outliers.
-So Minmax will scale data according to Max values which is outlier.
-# Robust Scaler removes the median and scales the data according to the quantile range (defaults to IQR: Interquartile Range).The IQR is the range between the 1st quartile (25th quantile) and the 3rd quartile (75th quantile).
+`Since most of the independent variables are not normally distributed we cannot use Standardscaler` `most of the feature has outliers.
+So Minmax will scale data according to Max values which is outlier.` `Robust Scaler removes the median and scales the data according to the quantile range (defaults to IQR: Interquartile Range).The IQR is the range between the 1st quartile (25th quantile) and the 3rd quartile (75th quantile).`

 - `Dimenssionality Reduction`:
    Reducing the dimensionality of the data using techniques like PCA or feature selection.

-- Pipeline: Pipeline class in scikit-learn is a useful tool for creating a series of steps for transforming and applying machine learning algorithms to a dataset.
-It simplifies the process of testing and tuning various components of a machine learning system, and provides a convenient and consistent way of applying the same steps to both training and test data.
+- `Pipeline`: Pipeline class in scikit-learn is a useful tool for creating a series of steps for transforming and applying machine learning algorithms to a dataset.
+It simplifies the process of testing and tuning various components of a machine learning system, and provides a convenient and consistent way of applying the same steps to both training and test data.We used pipeline `for data preprocessing like encoding,scaling,missing value handling and outlier handling` etc.

 ## Model building and evaluation
 We have experimented using various missing value imputation methods on below algorithms.